Abibubble/ms3-the-bar-blade/TESTING.md

 ### Delete Category
 * &#128272;
 * Only accessible for admin users.
-* Create a modal to confirm if the admin wishes to delete this category.
+* Creates a modal to confirm if the admin wishes to delete this category.
 * Once submitted, it deletes the category from the database, so the category can no longer be used to create new cocktails.
 * The category will be permanently deleted from the database.
 * Any recipes with this category will change to 'undefined' category.